Updated July 2022

 This privacy notice deals with the personal data that TfGM processes to deliver the GM CAP, and what information is shared with JAQU as joint controllers.
 Should you wish to know more about how JAQU processes and shares your personal data please refer to its privacy notice.

-The ANPR cameras installed for the GM CAP will be utilised, to better understand the current vehicle fleet on Greater Manchester’s roads and their emissions.
-This will help GM understand how vehicle fleets have naturally renewed over the development of the GM CAP.
+The ANPR cameras installed for the GM CAP are being utilised to better understand the current vehicle fleet on Greater Manchester’s roads and their emissions.
+This is helping GM understand how vehicle fleets have naturally renewed over the development of the GM CAP.
 Where ANPR cameras are next to air quality monitoring stations, we can also analyse and understand how specific vehicle types might be contributing to overall emissions.

 TfGM together with GM LAs is the joint data controller for data processed by the ANPR cameras.
 The cameras are supplied and operated by Yunex Traffic who are a sub-processor of Egis who process this information on behalf of TfGM.